-Partial funding: The Gedalyah Engel Educator Award is competitive.
-Educators may apply for an award up to \$2000; however, proposals for large amounts may be only partially funded.
-After funding decisions are made and recipients are notified, if a proposal is only partially funded and the amount will be inadequate for accomplishing the project, the recipient must return the funds to the GLHRC.
+THE GLHRC awards at least \$2000 TOTAL in funding each year.
+This may go to a single applicant or be split among multiple awards.
+You may apply for any amount up to \$2000.
+Partial funding: Proposals for large amounts may be only partially funded.
+After funding decisions are made and recipients are notified, if a proposal is only partially funded and the amount will be inadequate for accomplishing the project or other necessary funds are not procured within the award timeline, the recipient must return the funds to the GLHRC.